The care you need, at home

 - Alignment with recommendations from the Royal Commission into Aged Care Quality and Safety

-The Home Care Package program is changing to the Support at Home program.
-Support at Home will launch on 1 November 2025, and will replace the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
+The Home Care Package program has changed to the Support at Home program.
+Support at Home launched on 1 November 2025, and replaces the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
 This program aims to provide needs-based support to help people stay in their homes longer, with a defined services list across three categories:

 - Clinical care (e.g., nursing, physiotherapy, care management)